Pros and Cons on 3 Types of Coffee Machines

 - It cannot respond to a high volume demand of coffee.

 Bean to Cup Coffee Machines

-The main difference between an espresso coffee machine and a bean to cup coffee maker is that the latter has an integrated coffee grinder and therefore can prepare a freshly ground coffee on demand.
+The main difference between an espresso coffee machine and a bean to cup coffee machine is that the latter has an integrated coffee grinder and therefore can prepare a freshly ground coffee on demand.

 The main pros and cons of bean to cup machines can be summarised, as follows: